Sinking of U-864: Action

-As Venturer continued her patrol of the waters around Fedje, her hydrophone operator noticed a strange sound which he could not identify.
-He thought that the noise sounded as though some local fisherman had started a diesel engine.
-Launders decided to track the strange noise.
-Then the officer of the watch on Venturer's periscope noticed what he thought was another periscope above the surface of the water.
-It is highly likely he had, in fact, spotted the U-boats snorkel.
-The snorkel was still a new device and probably unknown to Launders and his crew.
-The snorkel limited the U-boat's speed and depth.
-For Launders' hydrophone operator to hear diesel noises from a submerged U-boat, the snorkel would have had to be in operation.
-The noise of the diesel engines made the U-boat's hydrophones much less effective and it is doubtful U-864 would have heard Venturer running slowly on her electric motors.
-Combined with the hydrophone reports of the strange noise, which he decided was coming from a submerged vessel, Launders surmised they had found U-864.
-He tracked the U-boat's course by hydrophone, hoping she would surface and allow a clear shot.
-U-864 remained at snorkel depth and as the hydrophone plot emerged, it was noted that the U-boat was zigzagging.
+As Venturer continued her patrol of the waters around Fedje, at 9:32 a.m. the ASDIC operator noticed a faint Hydrophone Effect (HE) which faded, then came back forty minutes later, somewhat louder.
+After searching for another forty minutes a thin mast was spotted; to avoid giving away its presence, Venturer continued to use HE, which meant that only the estimation of the range of the periscope by the captain and estimation by the ASDIC operator based on the loudness of the HE.
+He tracked the U-boat's course by hydrophone and as the hydrophone plot emerged, it was noted that the U-boat was zigzagging.
 This made the German submarine quite safe according to the assumptions of the time.

-Launders tracked the U-boat for about three hours, it became obvious she was not going to surface and Launder had to decide on whether to attack before his batteries lost their charge.
-It was theoretically possible to compute a firing solution in all four dimensionstime, distance, bearing and target depthbut this had never been tried because it was assumed that performing the complex calculations would be impossible, plus there were unknown factors that had to be approximated.
+Launders tracked the U-boat for about three hours but it did not surface; Launders had to decide whether to attack before his batteries lost their charge.
+It was theoretically possible to compute a firing solution for time, distance, bearing and target depth but this had never been tried because it was assumed that performing the complex calculations would be impossible, plus there were unknown factors that had to be approximated.
 In most torpedo attacks, the target could be seen; the target's angle relative to the attacker and its bearing would be observed, then a rangefinder in the periscope was used to establish the distance to the target; from this speed could be derived and a basic mechanical computer would offset the aiming point for the torpedo, the depth of which had to be set based on target identification.
 Too deep and the torpedo would pass under the target, too shallow (in this instance) it would miss above.
 Launders could only estimate the depth of his target as they tried to manoeuvre into a firing position without giving their position away by creating excessive noise or exhausting their batteries.